ionic-team/ionic-site/docs/v2/api/components/menu/Menu/index.md

 property:</p>
 <pre><code class="lang-html">&lt;ion-menu [content]=&quot;contentRef&quot; side=&quot;right&quot;&gt;&lt;/ion-menu&gt;
 </code></pre>
+<p>Menus can optionally be given an <code>id</code> attribute which allows the app to
+to get ahold of menu references.
+If no <code>id</code> is given then the menu automatically receives an <code>id</code> created from the side it is on, such as
+<code>leftMenu</code> or <code>rightMenu</code>.
+When using more than one menu it is always
+recommended to give each menu a unique <code>id</code>.
+Additionally menu-toggle and menu-close directives should be given menu id values of their respective menu.</p>
 <p>Menu supports two display styles: overlay, and reveal.
 Overlay
 is the traditional Android drawer style, and Reveal is the traditional iOS style.
 By default, Menu will adjust to the correct style for the platform,